-☐ Ball Play "Pass the Ball."
-Gather the children in a circle.
-Play music as they pass a ball to the right.
+Play "Pass the Ball."
+Gather children in a circle.
+Play music as the children pass a ball to the right.
 Stop the music periodically.
 When the music stops, the children freeze.

 Repeat the game with the children passing the ball to the left.